 For an organisations datasets to be used efficently and utilised to their full potential, an intelligient approach can be adopted in order to provide contextualised results for many areas of an industry.
 I have experience of contributing to APIs for a Machine Learning client bot, using this very principal and can see the benefits to this technology.
 Utilising various in-house datasets and external APIs, namely the IBM's Watson engine, I have worked on personalised services in order for results to be contexualised and gathered intelligently using NLG and NLP.
 As a tertiary service to the projects I have worked on, my team and I have also used Wolfram Alpha as further fall back when results can not be provided due to the nature or language used in a particular query.
-In 2018, the team I am part of now were lucky enough to be nominated for 'Outstanding use of technology for improving teaching, learning and assessment' at the TES Awards in London.
+In 2018, the team I was previously part of were lucky enough to be nominated for 'Outstanding use of technology for improving teaching, learning and assessment' at the TES Awards in London.
 We later then went on win the Association of Colleges Beacon Award.

-You can contact me through the services above, or using the contact form below or or directly email.
-I am always happy to chat with people about work projects and networking opportunities, or perhaps you want to just to say, "Hi".
+You can contact me through the services above, or using the contact form below, or directly by email.
+I am always happy to chat with people about work projects and networking opportunities, or perhaps you want to stop by and just say, "Hi".